okgrow/analytics/README.md

 });
 ```

-Check Segment.io's [analytics.js track documentation](https://segment.com/docs/libraries/analytics.js/#track) for a full description of `track()` and all the other functions available in this package.

 ### Track visitor scrolling
 Josh Owens' article, [Google Analytics events, goals, and Meteor.js](http://joshowens.me/google-analytics-events-goals-and-meteor-js/), goes over a great way to capture how far a visitor has scrolled down a page.

 ### Browser Policy

-If your project uses the [Browser Policy package](https://atmospherejs.com/meteor/browser-policy), we've included the Google Analytics & Mixpanel domains in our browser policy configuration.
+If your project uses the [Browser Policy package](https://atmospherejs.com/meteor/browser-policy), we've included the Google Analytics and Mixpanel domains in our browser policy configuration.
 Any additional services you add will need to be added to your browser policy config as well.

-###### example
+#### Example browser policy
 ```
-// file: lib/browser-policy.js

 BrowserPolicy.content.allowOriginForAll("www.google-analytics.com");
 BrowserPolicy.content.allowOriginForAll("cdn.mxpnl.com");
 ```

-If your project doesn't use this package, then don't worry as it will not affect your usage.
+If your project doesn't use the Browser Policy package, don't worry, it won't affect your usage.

 ### Debugging

-When adding your platforms and setting events to track, you'll probably want to keep debug on locally.
-This will log all the analytics package's activity to the console.
-In the console:
+To log package activity to the console for debugging purposes, turn on debugging in the console:

 `> analytics.debug()`

-Turn debug off with `analytics.debug(false)`
+Turn debug logging off with:

+`> analytics.debug(false)`

-### Example Iron Router & Flow Router Apps
+### Example React, Flow and Iron Router Apps

-This repo includes an `examples` directory containing 2 simple apps using iron router and flow router.
-These are just examples with common routers; it does not go to say that this plugin only works with these specific routers.
-These apps can be run from their directory with `meteor --settings settings.json --production`.
+While page view event tracking is router agnostic, the `examples` directory contains example apps using the three most common routers used in Meteor apps: [React Router](https://github.com/ReactTraining/react-router/tree/master/packages/react-router), [Flow Router](https://github.com/kadirahq/flow-router) and [Iron Router](https://github.com/iron-meteor/iron-router).
+These apps can be run from within their respective directories with:

+`meteor npm start`

 ### License
 Released under the [MIT license](https://github.com/okgrow/analytics/blob/master/License.md).

 ### Contributing
 Issues and Pull Requests are always welcome.
 Please read our [contribution guidelines](https://github.com/okgrow/guides/blob/master/contributing.md).